By Chantae Reden | Published: August 27, 2025 | Updated: June 1, 2026

 What It Is

 There’s no better spot for snacking and surfing than St. Kilda Beach, known for its energetic atmosphere and immersive culture.
-From top-tier dining to souvenir shopping, you can do it all just minutes from Melbourne.
+Here, you can experience top-tier dining and souvenir shopping at the beaches in Melbourne, Australia.

 Where It Is